 This is a degrading image of how conservatism died after its successful implementation during Ronald Reagan’s and Margaret Thatcher’s administrations.
-It is also the world in which Francis Fukuyama wrote his famous book The End of History and The Last Man, in which he wrongfully called liberal democracy the last political system humankind would have to experiment with, since it was the most perfect and functional of them all.
-These lazy conservatives were proving Fukuyama right: by applying mediocre but popular Chicago-an market economics and maintaining liberal institutions as a disguised political tradition, they thought the status quo could be preserved for eternity.
-They didn’t care about the incoming culture war or the geopolitical changes to come.
-They believed it was over when they won the Cold War by economically beating the Soviet Union.
+It is also the world in which Francis Fukuyama wrote his famous book The End of History and The Last Man, in which he wrongfully called liberal democracy the last political system humankind would have to experiment with — since, apparently, it was the most perfect and functional of them all.
+These conservatives were proving Fukuyama right: by applying mediocre but popular Chicago-an market economics and maintaining liberal institutions as a disguised political tradition, they thought the status quo could be preserved for eternity.
+They likely didn’t care about the incoming culture war or the geopolitical changes to come.
+They believed it was over when the Cold War was won, and the Soviet Union beat.

-Sitting on top of this lie (or better, sitting below of it, as it served unwillingly as a basis) was Frank S. Meyer’s magnum opus: the political synthesis of traditionalism and liberalism, the fusionist view of conservatism.
-I do not blame Frank S. Meyer nor ‘fusionism’ for the death of conservatism.
-Fusionism as an ideal is a sound philosophy for conservatives, because it combines the best and more sound economics, with the best and more sound of political and legal schools of thought.
-And so, that way, they thought liberalism and traditionalism could work together toward a common goal: development, prosperity, and the common good.
+Sitting on top of this lie was Frank S. Meyer’s magnum opus: the political synthesis of traditionalism and liberalism, the fusionist view of conservatism.
+I don’t blame Frank S. Meyer nor ‘fusionism’ for the death of conservatism.
+Arguably, fusionism as an ideal is a sound philosophy for conservatives; it combines the best and more sound economics, with the best and more sound of political and legal schools of thought.
+That way, it was understandable that consevatives believed that liberalism and traditionalism could work together toward a common goal: development, prosperity, and the common good.
 It was a good match.
-The problem was, that it was applied in the worst possible way by technocrats who only understood half of the economic theory they were taught, and none of the traditional ideas they should have learned.
+The problem was, fundamentally, that it was applied in the worst possible way, mostly by technocrats who only understood half of the economic theory they were taught and none of the traditional ideas they should have learned.

-All around the world, these so-called ‘fusionist conservatives’ — most of the time Chicago-boys with a degree in economics or Harvard Business School graduates — went to develop policy and even take reins of government.
+All around the Western world, Chicago-boys with a degree in economics, or Harvard Business School graduates, went to carry the mantel of Fusionsim and develop policy, eventually taking reins of government.
 Their economic policy worked fine, mostly, except that, by forgetting tradition and traditional institutions, they created the most perfect environment for leftists to thrive and plot the subversion of the democratic liberal order.
 That’s when they started to get called ‘neoliberals’.

-Such went unnoticed in countries like the US.
-In some other nations, on the other hand, it was quickly picked up by intellectuals.
-But they were ignored by their more liberal-minded colleagues.
-Antonio García-Trevijano, a Spanish lawyer and university professor who worked as a legal counsel for the Falangist elites while directly and personally criticizing their policies, oversaw the future of the liberal democracy that was going to be imposed on his country a few years later as a parties dictatorship, in which there was going to be no difference between voting for a ‘right’ or a ‘left’ candidate, since all of them would be nothing but social-democrats (all of them being legal positivists, economically Keynesians and cultural progressives).
+While such went mostly unnoticed in countries like the US, in other nations, on the other hand, it was quickly picked up by intellectuals.
+Unfortunately, they were ignored by their more liberal-minded peers.
+Antonio García-Trevijano, a Spanish lawyer and university professor who worked as a legal counsel for the Falangist elites, oversaw the future of the liberal democracy that was going to be imposed on his country a few years later as a parties dictatorship, in which there was going to be no difference between voting for a ‘right’ or a ‘left’ wing candidate since all of them would be nothing but social-democrats (all of them being legal positivists, economically Keynesians and cultural progressives).
 It would be the death of truly free economies, legal diversity, and of the nation-state as a concept, he thought.

-On the other side of the world, on the contrary, fusionist liberals would enjoy their (still to this day) biggest victory.
+On the other side of the world, fusionist liberals would enjoy their (still to this day) biggest victory.
 Chilean military dictator Augusto Pinochet received a group of Chicago School economists to help them craft his economic policy for the years to come.
-The free market innovations they implemented worked and brought stability and prosperity, so to speak, at the cost of artificially marginalizing certain social groups and destroying most of the national identity of Chile — which today is as similar to Madrid or any other Western hemisphere metropolis as any American large city.
+The free market innovations they implemented worked and brought stability and prosperity, so to speak, at the cost of artificially marginalizing various social groups and destroying most of the national identity of Chile (which today is as similar to Madrid or any other Western hemisphere metropolis as any American large city).

 While most contemporary conservatives are in some way or another connected to this neo-reactionary movement, their ideas seem all to be in touch with a sense of transcendence, of justice, and of responsibility.
 Certain truths are perennial: may them be institutions like the traditional family; free and voluntary markets; a sense of community; or a duty to our nation, whatever it may be.
 The New Right also understand that its view is pro-nominal — which means it follows the Nomos of the Earth, Natural Law — and that their adversaries, the disperse left, is by essence anti-nominal, and will do everything to impose entropy to destroy the fragile fabric of civilization: whether by subverting the natural roles in family institutions, sparking a racial war, or promoting anti-natural egalitarianism in which only misery can be equally distributed.